PATMO for Students

-PATMO is a one-dimensional atmospheric photochemistry model that can be used for controlled computational experiments.
+PATMO is a one-dimensional atmospheric photochemistry model that students can use as a platform for controlled computational experiments.

-On this page and throughout the lectures, the modern sulfur cycle is used as the running case study for explaining how the model is organized, run, and interpreted.
+In this course, the modern sulfur cycle is not treated as the whole subject.
+It is the running case study through which students learn how the model is organized, run, and interpreted.

 Lecture Roadmap